 Meitei must be proud of our forefathers for gifting us Meitei Mayek and Meitei Lol.
-The modern Manipuri society which comprises of different ethnicity must embrace the Manipuri lol to unite and connect among ourselves.
-The language which is spoken much earlier than 20,000 years is one of the oldest language in the World.
+The modern Manipuri society which comprises different ethnicities must embrace the Manipuri lol to unite and connect among ourselves.
+The language which is spoken much earlier than 20,000 years is one of the oldest languages in the World.

 Some lamented that Meiteilol/Meeteilol (Lon) has been replaced with Manipuri Lol.
-However, the Manipuri Nation requires a common language which is accepted by every communities.
+However, the Manipuri Nation requires a common language that is accepted by every community.
 When we talked of Meiteilol, we are limiting the language to one particular community.
-The language spoken by citizen of Manipur, the diaspora of Manipur must be called Manipuri language.
+The language spoken by citizens of Manipur, the diaspora of Manipur must be called Manipuri language.

-We are not discarding our Meitei lol when we used the term Manipuri.
+We are not discarding our Meitei lol when we use the term Manipuri.
 No one can take our language, rather we need to preserve the Manipuri lol.
-Just try to promote it, rather than lamenting.
-Start today, when we buy goods from Thangal Keithel or Paona Keithel, why should we speak in Hindi?
+Just try to promote it, rather than lament.
+Starting today, when we buy goods from Thangal Keithel or Paona Keithel, why should we speak in Hindi?

 The question is 30 years gone after the Manipuri language was included in the 8th Schedule of the Constitution.
-As the custodian of this language, how much effort we have done to preserve and promote it?
-Instead, we feel awkward to speak Manipuri in front of public.
+As the custodians of this language, how much effort we have made to preserve and promote it?
+Instead, we feel awkward to speak Manipuri in front of the public.

-To preserve and promote Manipuri lol, we need to make a law where government employees – be it in the Administration, Hospitals or any service providers must listened and converse in our mother tongue.
-These days, some doctors working in the government hospital could not understand Manipuri, causing unnecessary harassment to patient and their families.
+To preserve and promote Manipuri lol, we need to make a law where government employees – be it in the Administration, Hospitals, or any service providers must listen and converse in our mother tongue.
+These days, some doctors working in government hospitals cannot understand Manipuri, causing unnecessary harassment to the patient and their families.
 We should also converse in our Manipuri lol, rather than English or Hindi even in the Secretariat office.

-The concept of starting online Manipuri language course by the government or stakeholders will help them.
-The primary and high school level must have option for the promotion of Manipuri medium.
-Most parents are craze to send their children to those English medium schools.
-Why can’t we encourage the Manipuri medium school to educate our future generations.
+The concept of starting online Manipuri language courses by the government or stakeholders will help them.
+The primary and high school level must have options for the promotion of Manipuri medium.
+Most parents craze to send their children to those English medium schools.
+Why can’t we encourage the Manipuri medium school to educate our future generations?
 At the University level, we need to make policies to promote the language and the Manipuri researchers.

-From 1950 to 2010, more than 230 languages have went extinct and our Manipuri lol is also categorized under the vulnerable classification by the United Nations Educational, Scientific and Cultural Organisation (UNESCO).
+From 1950 to 2010, more than 230 languages have gone extinct and our Manipuri lol is also categorized under the vulnerable classification by the United Nations Educational, Scientific and Cultural Organisation (UNESCO).

-Despite their hidden agendas, the people are still using Manipuri language.
-A Tangkhul boy and a Chothe girl make news in the State when the Tangkhul boy named Wosoron Chingthu from Nagaram became the subject topper in Meetei Mayek in the High School Leaving Certificate Examination in 2016.
+Despite their hidden agendas, the people are still using the Manipuri language.
+A Tangkhul boy and a Chothe girl made news in the State when the Tangkhul boy named Wosoron Chingthu from Nagaram became the subject topper in Meetei Mayek in the High School Leaving Certificate Examination in 2016.

-Chongnem Chothe from Oinam Kabui khul in Bishnupur district also topped the Elementary Manipuri (Roman script) in the said examination conducted by the Board of Secondary Education Manipur.
+Chongnem Chothe from Oinam Kabui Khul in Bishnupur district also topped the Elementary Manipuri (Roman script) in the said examination conducted by the Board of Secondary Education Manipur.
 The topper in an exclusive interview urges the students to promote Manipuri languages and excel in it to bring development in the region.
 She also said that she did not want to disregard her mother tongue.
-She love the subject and opted for the Elementary Manipur as she lack fluency in Meetei Mayek script.
+She loves the subject and opted for Elementary Manipur as she lacks fluency in the Meetei Mayek script.

 The excerpt from the 14th sitting of the Assembly further showed how much importance the Manipuri language has been given by our elected representatives.
-When the Legislative Assembly Business Rules was passed by the Assembly, the then Education Minister Dr. Leiren Singh told the Speaker TC Tiankham for translating the Business Rules into Manipuri language.
-The reason was that most of the members do no know English.
+When the Legislative Assembly Business Rules were passed by the Assembly, the then Education Minister Dr. Leiren Singh told the Speaker TC Tiankham to translate the Business Rules into Manipuri language.
+The reason was that most of the members did not know English.

-A voting was done where 37 vote for and none against the proposal of translating Business Rules into Manipuri.
-In the same Assembly sitting, MK Shimray informed the House that the so called Manipuri language of the day cannot be understood as there are several Bengali words which they never studied.
+A vote was done where 37 votes for and none against the proposal of translating Business Rules into Manipuri.
+In the same Assembly sitting, MK Shimray informed the House that the so-called Manipuri language of the day could not be understood as there were several Bengali words that they never studied.
 He also requested the House not to put the translation in such language.

-The 31st State Language Day observed on 20th August 2022 with the CM N Biren, MP Maharaj Leishemba Sanajaoba and Education Minister Th Basanta Kumar Singh as dignitaries, pledging to preserve the Manipuri language.
-Under the leadership of CM N Biren, the present government is making effort to seek Manipuri language as the 7th Classical language of India.
+The 31st State Language Day was observed on 20th August 2022 with CM N Biren, MP Maharaja Leishemba Sanajaoba, and Education Minister Th Basanta Kumar Singh as dignitaries, pledging to preserve the Manipuri language.
+Under the leadership of CM N Biren, the present government is making an effort to seek the Manipuri language as the 7th Classical language of India.

-While acknowledging the contributions of those unsung heroes who have dedicated their time and effort for the promotion of Meitei Mayek or Manipuri lol, we must remember late CM Yangmasho Shaiza.
+While acknowledging the contributions of those unsung heroes who have dedicated their time and effort to the promotion of Meitei Mayek or Manipuri lol, we must remember the late CM, Yangmasho Shaiza.
 He is the one who resurrected the Meitei Mayek from obscurity.
-We are able to replace Bengali script with our indigenous script due to Yangmasho Shaiza.
+We are able to replace the Bengali script with our indigenous script due to Yangmasho Shaiza.

 Let us promote our language and script.
-For this, let’s start with removing loan words from other culture.
+For this, let’s start with removing loan words from other cultures.
 And we must feel proud to speak Manipuri always!